-1. Secondary students are required to maintain at least a 2.0 grade point average during any two consecutive quarters.
+1. Logic and Rhetoric students are required to maintain at least a 2.0 grade point average during any two consecutive quarters.
 Exceptions will be made for students who have a grade point average of less than 2.0 but have not failed any courses during the quarter in question.

-2. Grade point averages (G.P.A.) for each secondary student will be calculated at the end of each quarter.
+2. Grade point averages (G.P.A.) for each Logic and Rhetoric student will be calculated at the end of each quarter.